 The Hilton free night certificate is available to anyone who carries the Hilton Honors American Express Surpass, Aspire or Business card.

-If you’re really serious about earning points, getting upgrades and earning free night certificates, you’ll need one of the more expensive Hilton Honors American Express cards.
+If you’re really serious about earning points, getting upgrades and earning free night certificates, you’ll need one of the Hilton Honors American Express cards that requires an annual fee.

 Hilton Honors Surpass

 The mid-level card is the Hilton Honors Surpass Card, which we carried for several years (called the Ascend at the time).
-This card has a $95 annual fee but comes with automatic Hilton Honors Gold status and the opportunity to earn a free weekend night certificate.
-You can EASILY balance out the annual fee by using the free night certificate.
+This card has a $150 annual fee but comes with automatic Hilton Honors Gold status and the opportunity to earn a free weekend night certificate.
+You can easily balance out the annual fee by using the free night certificate.

 The catch is that you only get the free night certificate after you spend $15,000 in a calendar year.
 If you use the card frequently, though, this shouldn’t be too difficult.